dwwoelfel/ssh-circle/README.md

 # ssh-circle

-Creates a ssh build from the latest [CircleCI](https://circleci.com) build in a project and launches a terminal to ssh in.
+Launches a terminal that SSHs into a retry of the latest [CircleCI](https://circleci.com) build for a given project.

 ## Installation